The Most Important Criteria to Choosing the Best Tandem KayakHere are the factors we consider when putting together these reviews

 Size and Weight

 Consider how much legroom is available no matter if you’re short or tall.
 How big is the cockpit?
 A small one gives you more control while a bigger one makes it easier to get in and out.
-Does it have cushioned seats?
+Does it have cushioned or adjustable seats?
 What about removable ones?
-Does it have a shock cord set up?
+Does it have a shock cord set up and fishing rod holders?
 Keep this in mind as this exposes your stuff to the elements.
 Do they have storage and hatches and are they waterproof?
 Bigger ones usually have two while smaller or recreational kayaks will only have one.

 Warranty is typically used to cover the cost of repairs.
 However, we feel that most are overrated because nothing is going to happen to most kayaks and if something does, it will most probably be not related to the product.